Medical Malpractice Litigation In California:

-*Plastic surgery cases, including cheek implants inserted upside down and in the wrong place.
+*Plastic surgery cases, including one in which a patient's cheek implants were inserted upside down and in the wrong place.

 *A caustic acid administered by a physician's assistant into the patient's ear canal during an ear tube replacement procedure causing chemical burns to her external auditory canal and perforation of her ear drum.

-*Attempted suicide resulting in brain injuries from lack of oxygen to the brain of the adolescent patient who was not timely monitored or observed at the suicide prevention hospital which then altered the patient’s chart to hide the facts.
+*Attempted suicide resulting in brain injuries from lack of oxygen (anoxia) to the brain of the adolescent patient who was admitted to the suicide prevention hospital for his own safety and thereafter not timely monitored or observed.
+The hospital also altered the medical records.

-*Failure to provide nutrition to the middle-aged woman following gastric bypass surgery causing irreparable and severe brain damage similar to an alcoholic with profound dementia.
+*Failure to provide proper nutrition to a middle-aged woman following gastric bypass surgery causing severe and irreparable brain damage similar to an alcoholic with profound dementia.

-In California, the overriding difficulty in handling these cases is not just the difficulty of proving malpractice, but the severe limitation in the amount of damages available to the harmed patient.
-In 1975, as a result of a fierce argument that doctors could no longer afford malpractice insurance in California because of litigation, the California legislature enacted a limitation of $250,000 on what are commonly known as “pain and suffering” or non-economic damages.
-Under the Medical Insurance Compensation Reform Act (MICRA) of 1975, no matter how serious the violation of the standard of care, or the injuries to the patient, the most any patient can recover for non-economic damage to her or his quality of life (synonymous with “pain and suffering”) is $250,000.
+Under the Medical Insurance Compensation Reform Act (MICRA) of 1975, no matter how serious the violation of the standard of care, or the injuries to the patient, the most any patient can recover for non-economic damage to her or his quality of life (synonymous with pain and suffering), is $250,000.
 If the doctor takes out the wrong kidney, removing the non-cancerous kidney by mistake, compensation of the patient for damage to her or his quality of life is limited to $250,000.
-This limitation applies even though the remaining cancerous kidney must be removed and the patient will forever be on dialysis.
-In fact, such a case was actually tried to a jury shortly after the law limiting damages came into effect, and the multi-million dollar verdict of the jury was, in accordance with this law, reduced to $250,000.
+This limitation applies even though the remaining cancerous kidney must be removed and the patient will be on dialysis for the rest of her shortened life.
+In fact, such a case was actually tried to a jury shortly after the MICRA law limiting damages went into effect, and the multi-million dollar verdict of the jury was, in accordance with this law, reduced to $250,000.

 Due to the rising cost of goods and services from 1976 to the present, based on the Consumer Price Index, prices today are currently about 3.72 times what they were in 1976 (CPI of 55.8 in January 1976 to 207.784 in June 2007 = 3.724).
 Accordingly, to keep pace with inflation, the MICRA cap would need to be increased by a comparable percentage from $250,000 to more than $930,000.

-A more recent example of the terrible unfairness of limiting non-economic damages to $250,000 in California is one of the stories featured in “SiCKO,” the documentary by Michael Moore.
-This case was handled by an excellent San Diego attorney, Kenneth Sigelman, whose report of the facts and law is shocking.
-Dawnelle Keys’ daughter, Mychelle, became sick with a fever of 106 degrees, and was vomiting, lethargic, and having difficulty breathing.
-Dawnelle called 911 and Mychelle was taken by paramedics to Martin Luther King Junior Medical Center (“MLK”), a Los Angeles County facility closest to Dawnelle's home.
+A more recent example of the unfairness of limiting non-economic damages to $250,000 in California is one of the stories featured in SiCKO, the documentary by Michael Moore.
+This case was handled by an excellent San Diego medical malpractice attorney, Kenneth Sigelman, whose report of the facts and law is shocking.
+Dawnelle Keys daughter, Mychelle, became sick with a fever of 106 degrees, and was vomiting, lethargic, and having difficulty breathing.
+Dawnelle called 911 and Mychelle was taken by paramedics to Martin Luther King Junior Medical Center (MLK), a Los Angeles County facility closest to Dawnelle's home.
 Dawnelle was insured by Kaiser and the Kaiser doctor convinced the resident at MLK that it was not necessary to obtain blood tests or administer antibiotics before transferring Mychelle to Kaiser.
 Mychelle remained at MLK for three hours with no diagnosis or treatment.

 By the time Dawnelle was finally transferred to Kaiser, she was dead within 30 minutes of arrival due to sepsis (overwhelming infection).
 The bacterial organism that killed her was sensitive to penicillin or any other broad spectrum antibiotic but none was administered.

-Mr. Spigelman reports that the jury deciding the case awarded $1,353,000 to Mychelle's mother, Dawnelle.
+Mr. Sigelman reports the jury deciding the case provided $1,353,000 to Mychelle's mother, Dawnelle.
 All of the verdict amount, except $3,000, was for non-economic damages.
 The court in accordance with the MICRA law reduced the verdict to $250,000 for non-economic damages.
-The case was appealed first to the Court of Appeal, then to the California Supreme Court, and both courts upheld the reduction in the verdict for Mychelle's death to $253,000 ($3,000 for economic damages and $250,000 for non-economic) after nearly seven years of litigation.
+The case was appealed first to the Court of Appeal, then to the California Supreme Court, and both courts upheld the reduction of the verdict for Mychelle's death to $253,000 ($3,000 for economic damages and $250,000 for non-economic) after nearly seven years of litigation, due to MICRA.

 Medical malpractice is a significant issue in our society.
-A recent study of the Institute of Medicine estimates that medical errors in hospitals alone cause as many as 98,000 deaths per year nationwide.
-A study released in 2002 estimates that 8.1 million households in America have experienced a serious medical or prescription error.
-In California, the jury is not told that the jury verdict for non-economic damages will be reduced from the amount of the verdict to $250,000.
-Thus what the jury considers to be justice in the medical malpractice case is often reversed by the MICRA law.
+A recent study of the Institute of Medicine estimates medical errors in hospitals alone cause as many as 98,000 deaths per year nationwide.
+A study released in 2002 estimates 8.1 million households in America have experienced a serious medical or prescription error.
+In California, the jury is not told the jury verdict for non-economic damages will be reduced from the amount of the verdict to $250,000.
+What the jury decides in its verdict is required to do justice in the medical malpractice case is often gutted by the MICRA law.